alexlamb/alexlamb.github.io/_posts/2017-06-30-power-toys.md

 Clarion West is a marvelous institution.
 If you can win a place, you have six weeks to discover what it means to be an author.
 Each week, some different award-winning luminary becomes your mentor, reading your work, helping you hone your skills.
 Or rather, I should say, that's what happens for five of those weeks.
 There's one week that's different (or it was in 1997), where representatives of a major US science fiction publisher serve as your mentors instead.
 You are encouraged to produce a novel outline.
 As an exercise, you understand, not as a pitch to the publishers.
 However, everyone knows that if the publishers *like* your pitch, magic can happen.

-My pitch was for a hard science fiction detective novel that riffed hard off my prior experience as an AI researcher.
+My pitch was for a hard science fiction crime novel that riffed hard off my prior experience as an AI researcher.
 It involved espionage, uploaded consciousness, Egyptian mythology, and noir detectives.
 I thought it was pretty cool.

 About halfway through the critique session for my outline, a friend of mine in the group offered the following thought.
 "It's a great premise, Alex," she said.
 "It's a shame it could never happen in real life."